Carbuncle (gemstone)

 Carbuncle (/ˈkɑrbʌŋkəl/) is another name for a deep red almandine gemstone that has been cut with a smooth, convex face in a method called cabochon.
 Traditionally, the term referred to any red gemstone, most often a red garnet.

+Carbuncles and their chimeras have spanned three millennia.
+Intermingling red gems until the time of their crystal-chemical definitions at the end of the 18th century, they united, for commercial purposes, the various sardonyx and carnelian, garnets, ruby and spinel as an intrinsic common quality of their luminous dispersion magnified by artifacts.

-Although they share the same linguistic origin, this gemstone should not to be confused with the medical term carbuncle, a type of abscess.
+Although they share the same linguistic origin, this gemstone should not be confused with the medical term carbuncle, a type of abscess.

 Cultural references

 Legendary creature

 In South American folklore, the carbuncle is a small elusive animal containing a mirror, shining gemstone or riches like gold.
 The description of the carbuncle vary, some saying it looks like a firefly in the night, or like having a bivalve-like shell and maize ear shape.
 According to the Book of Imaginary Beings "nobody ever saw it well enough to know whether it was a bird or a mammal, whether it had feathers or fur."
 A Chilean man known as Gaspar Huerta is said to have encountered a carbuncle while digging an irrigation canal, but reportedly he could not see what its shape was because he killed it on the spot to recover its riches.
 In Chilote mythology it is variously described as green-red shining animal such as a dog, cat, bivalve or simply a flame that is the "guardian of the metals".